-This Tin Roof Pie has an unbaked blend of graham crackers and butter for the crust.
-The filling is vanilla ice cream (I used HEB brand 1905 Vanilla) mixed with caramel sauce, peanuts and fudge, and the topping is sweetened whipped cream.
+This Tin Roof Sundae Pie has an unbaked graham crackers made with just graham crackers and butter.
+The filling is vanilla ice cream (I used HEB brand 1905 Vanilla) mixed with caramel sauce, peanuts and fudge.
+The topping is sweetened whipped cream.
 It’s simple to make and a nice change from Rocky Road (which is not to say I wouldn’t want to make a Rocky Road version).

 Tin Roof Sundae Pie